reuk/wayverb/docs_source/boundary.md

 ### Evaluation

-The measured response is accurate to within 6dB of the predicted response, but only below 0.15 of the mesh sampling rate.
-Above this point, the responses become very erratic, with very large peaks and troughs.
-This is especially true for the on-axis (0-degree) tests, where some erratic behaviour is seen as low as 0.12 of the mesh sampling rate.
-This may be due to numerical dispersion in the waveguide mesh, which is greatest along axial directions [@kowalczyk_modeling_2008].
-At the low end of the spectrum, the results look acceptable, adhering closely to the predicted response.
+The most concerning aspect of the results is the erratic high-frequency behaviour.
+Even though the cutoff of the 3D FDTD scheme is at 0.196 of the mesh sampling rate, deviations from the predictions are seen below this cutoff in all the presented results.
+The cause of this error is unclear.
+One possibility is numerical dispersion, which is known to become more pronounced as frequency increases.
+However, the rapid onset of error around the cutoff suggests that the cause is not dispersion alone.
+Another possible explanation might be extra unwanted reflections in the outputs, although this seems unlikely.
+The use of a transparent source means that the source node does not act as a reflector, as would be the case with a hard source.
+In addition, the dimensions of the test domain were chosen to ensure that only reflections from the surface under test are present in the output.
+The recordings are truncated before reflections from other surfaces or edges are able to reach the receivers.
+Finally, it seems likely that such interference would affect the entire spectrum, rather than just the area around the cutoff.
+A final, more likely, explanation for the volatile high-frequency behaviour is that the filters used in this test are of much higher order than those tested in [@kowalczyk_modeling_2008], leading to accumulated numerical error.

-The poor performance at the top of the spectrum is not particularly concerning, as the waveguide mesh is designed to generate low-frequency content.
+Whatever the cause of the poor performance at the top of the spectrum, the implications for Wayverb are minor, as as the waveguide mesh is designed to generate low-frequency content.
 If wideband results are required, then the mesh can simply be oversampled.
 To prevent boundary modelling error affecting the results of impulse response synthesis in the Wayverb app, the mesh cutoff frequency is locked to a maximum of 0.15 of the mesh sampling rate.

-Ideally, these tests would be carried out using flat wave-fronts.
-Kowalczyk and Van Walstijn note that some of their results display low-frequency artefacts because the simulated wave-front is not perfectly flat.
+Some of the results (especially concrete and wood at 60 degrees) show minor artefacts at the lowest frequencies, where the measured responses diverge from the predictions.
+Kowalczyk and Van Walstijn note that some of their results display similar low-frequency artefacts, and suggest that the cause is that the simulated wave-front is not perfectly flat.
 However, flat wave-fronts are not easily accomplished.
 The experiments in [@kowalczyk_modeling_2008] use large meshes (around 3000 by 3000 nodes, nine million in total) and place the sources a great distance away from the boundary being studied in order to maintain a mostly-flat wave-front.
 This is only practical because the experiments are run in two dimensions.
 For the 3D case, no experimental results are given.
 This is probably because running a 3D simulation on a similar scale would require a mesh of twenty-seven billion nodes, which in turn would require gigabytes of memory and hours of simulation time.

-There is little low-frequency error in the experimental results above, despite the fact that the source is placed very close to the boundary, and the wave-front is therefore very rounded.
-This rounded wave-front may, however, be the cause of the relatively small broadband fluctuations between 0 and 0.15 of the mesh sampling rate.
-The filters used in this test are also of much higher order than those tested in [@kowalczyk_modeling_2008], giving a greater chance of accumulated numerical error.
-This may be the cause of the volatile high-frequency behaviour.

 In conclusion, for the most part, the results presented adhere closely to the expected results, with the caveat that the surface reflectance is only accurate